The 5 essential components of a home recording studio

 This is the program which you’ll be using to record and edit (and sometimes mix and master) your music.

 Graham believes that Sonar, Audition, Pro Tools, Cubase, Live, Reason, and Studio One are all great — so just get one that’s compatible with your computer (and in your price range) and get started!

 3. A solid audio interface

 Now, there are some audio interfaces that are better for certain things, like mobility and pre amps.
 If you’re recording say, a vocal mic into your interface, my advice is to have an interface with a good sounding pre amp.
+The motu will have you covered here!
 Or better yet, purchase and affordable pre amp from say, amazon, and go from the pre amp into the interface.
 Tube pre amps are the best in my opinion.
 If you’re recording vocals please use a pre amp!

 You need a way to turn analog or acoustical sounds (vocals, guitars, etc.) into a digital signal.
 That’s where the audio interface comes in.

 Graham says, “Most DAWs work with just about any brand of audio interface.
 This leads to an endless list of boxes to choose from.
 Let me give you a suggestion: limit yourself to just 2 channel interfaces.
 What I mean is, don’t buy more than you need.”

 It more than answers the question of what do you need for a home studio?